 Fall classes will be held online.

 Will student workers be paid during the closure?

 Student workers will continue to be paid for the hours they would normally be working.
 This also applies to students who are paid through Work Study, thanks to Department of Education approval.
 Work Study students who work for off-campus agencies can continue working with approval from those agencies.
 If those students cannot work, the College will ensure they are paid for their usual hours.

-Online registration will open for students as planned, beginning March 16, 2020.
+Online registration is open for students.
 During this time, students will also be able to make payments online at MyCCP.

 Where are meals available for Philadelphia School District students while schools are closed?